wix-playground/react-native-navigation-v1-v2-adapter/README.md

 ```

 ## JS
 The adapter does its magic by swizzling a few method and adding another set of methods to the `Navigation` object.
-Therefor you need to ensure you're using the modified `Navigation` object.
-To do so, you have two options:
+Therefor you need to ensure you're using the modified `Navigation` object and to do so, you have two options:

 1. *The easy way*.
 Execute the adapter's static code first when your Js code starts running.
 Simply import `Navigation` from the adapter at the top of your `index.js` file.